kfrankot/yup-field-props-react/README.md

 # yup-field-props-react

-A React library to simplify the collection of validation properties of a Yup schema field.
+A React library that simplifies extracting validation properties from Yup schemas for form fields.

 ## Description

-`yup-field-props-react` is a library that helps you collect form field properties in React applications using Yup schemas.
-It provides the `useFieldProps` hook and `SchemaProvider` component to easily integrate Yup schema definitions into your form components, with the schema as the single source of truth.
-While this is possible with `yup` out of the box, `yup-field-props-react` simplifies the process.
+`yup-field-props-react` helps you extract form field validation properties in React applications using Yup schemas.
+It provides the `useFieldProps` hook and `SchemaProvider` component to easily integrate Yup schema definitions into your form components, maintaining the schema as the single source of truth.
+While similar functionality is possible with `yup` directly, this library significantly simplifies the process.
+For integration with `react-hook-form`, consider using [react-hook-form-yup](https://github.com/kfrankot/react-hook-form-yup), which is built on top of this library.

 ## Installation

-To install the library:
+Install the library using npm:

 ```bash
 npm install yup-field-props-react
 ```

-## useFieldProps hook
+## useFieldProps Hook

-Use the `useFieldProps` hook to pickup the validation properties of the field based on the schema and current values
+Use the `useFieldProps` hook to extract validation properties from a schema field based on the current form values:

 ```typescript
 import { useFieldProps } from 'yup-field-props-react'